 Sessions are 60 minutes long, but on request, can be longer, for an agreed additional fee.

 Mondays, Tuesdays, and Thursdays.
 I can sometimes offer Friday mornings.

 Evenings & weekends may be possible if required, I'm open to enquiries.

 Thank you for taking the time to stop by my profile.
 Whatever road you choose to take, I wish you the very best on your journey.

 Want to know more or book a free consultation?

-I offer a FREE, no-obligation consultation over the phone or video chat, giving you the opportunity to explore your decision and ask any questions so that we can see and feel if we’re the right fit for each other.
+I offer a FREE, no-obligation consultation over the phone, or video if you prefer, giving you the opportunity to explore your decision and ask any questions so that we can see and feel if we’re the right fit for each other.